Bahey-shalash/MicroreefSim/README.md

 ```sh
 ./projet txx.txt
 ```
+##Test Files

+The test files for the project are located in the public folder.

 ## Author

 This project is developed by Bahey Shalash.
 Contributions are managed via GitLab, and we adhere to high coding standards and best practices.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.